roidrage/paperplanes/_posts/2010-6-1-upcoming_conference_talks.md

 scale, search and data, a definite must.

 On June 18th I'll be speaking at [MongoUK](http://www.10gen.com/conferences/event_mongouk_18june10), about MongoDB and document databases in general.
-If you want to come, use the coupon code paper\_planes for 20% off.
+If you want to come, use the coupon code paper\_planes for 20% off the full ticket price.

 Then, last but no least, Ill be talking about MongoDB in general at [Cloud Expo Europe](http://www.cloudexpo-europe.com/) in Prague.